roman-milk/roman-milk.github.io/michelles-story.md

  Michelle had no idea what Thema was saying, as the young woman tried to explain.
 "I am sorry... that my sister treated you badly.
 She jealous; she see us together.
 Now I realize she want force you.
 Force you have sex... with her and evil friends.
 Nia wants power... more power than what is good for her."

  Michelle wondered what on earth was wrong.
 She was a grown, mature woman who had a mind of her own.
 Yet, she felt overwhelmed by the overly dramatic African girl who seemed to order her to do things she would not normally do.
 All of a sudden the girl indicated that Michelle should get down.
 Not to sit down, but get down on her knees.
 Not wishing to feel the wrath of an angry Thema, Michelle slowly dropped to her knees.
 She tilted her head back and looked up to see the look of approval on Thema's pretty face.
-Report_Story #4